VectorInstitute/Computer_Vision_Project/video/Traffic_Incident_Detection/README.md

 The repository contains PyTorch code for accident detection on the DoTA dataset and spatiotemporal action localization AVA, UCF101-24 and JHMDB datasets!

-Please see the [Computer Vision Project Report - coming soon!]() for more details on the project and method.
+Please see the [Computer Vision Project Report - (https://vectorinstitute.ai/wp-content/uploads/2022/05/computer_vision_project_report_may252022.pdf]() for more details on the project and method.

 ## Installation